Is the Single Convention 1961 for Drug Control- Void?

 With disease model of addiction gaining ground, many countries focused on treatment programs for drug users, and some added on harm minimization strategies for care of drug users.
 The general programs for drug treatment is almost standard across the globe except for certain differences in the therapeutic intervention model or chemicals used to facilitate detoxification and length of duration of stay.

-The treatment programs have not undergone major changes, and their focus on redefining the profile of the user or ex-user continues to play a significant role, the process may include ensuring adherence to treatment, redefining user or ex-users professional ambitions, and intricate management of day-to-day affairs of ex-users; whether this allows space for freedom and autonomy is highly questionable.
+profile of the user or ex-user continues to play a significant role, the process may include ensuring adherence to treatment, redefining user or ex-users professional ambitions, and intricate management of day-to-day affairs of ex-users; whether this allows space for freedom and autonomy is highly questionable.
 The scope for freedom and autonomy is probably disappearing given the emphasis of approaches on the power of drug, powerlessness of human mind, and the manner in which work therapy has evolved.

 One common format that evolved with regard to care for drug using population is use of contracts or social contracts to ensure programmatic goals are reached and drug users are able to access different treatment options.
 Often the first arrangement for contract occurs between treatment/rehab agencies and the government and second arrangement (very informal almost as a safeguard for the centre in case something goes wrong) occurs between drug user and treatment/rehab centres.
 This process of intervention is not smooth, and use of social contracts also raises issues of concerns, use contracts exists not just for drug use/abuse management but also for many welfare activities and it is becoming common across the world (12).
-Use of contracts is not uncommon in UK(13) and US (14) Within India for drug addiction treatment formal contractual forms that are standardised are used between drug agencies and government, and between drug agencies and drug users (15).
+Use of contracts is not uncommon in UK(13) and US (14) Within India for drug addiction treatment formal contractual forms that are standardized are used between drug agencies and government, and between drug agencies and drug users (15).

 Management of Drug Abuse and role of Contracts/Agreement: